KyserClark/Hacking-Notes/Buffer Overflows/OSCP Prep.md

 ```

 #### Step 5: Create exploit.py skeleton:
-*Most likley, the examples provided will have to be modified in some way since every program is different*
+*Most likely, the examples provided will have to be modified in some way since every program is different*

 exploit.py Example 1: